Zernach/dreamup-games-automated-qa/docs/prd.md

 - Database migrations managed via Prisma Migrate

 **Frontend Framework:**
-- React 18 with Next.js for SSR and optimal Cloudflare Pages deployment
+- React 18 with Vite for fast build times and development experience
+- React Router for client-side routing
 - TailwindCSS for styling
-- SWR or TanStack Query for data fetching
+- TanStack Query for data fetching
 - Zustand or React Context for state management

 **API Design:**